WELCOME TO WORD ALIVE!

 Sunday worship will follow our Word Alive journey.
 Our worship experience will be inspired and guided by the Scripture readings from the week.
 As God’s gathered community, we will praise God and listen to God’s calling for us individually and as a church.

 Small groups are designed for investigating the Bible together as well as encouraging one’s spiritual growth and relationship with Christ.
 Combining your daily readings and Word Alive book with group discussion is the best way to grow in your walk.

 As you begin the Word Alive journey, remember that your goal is not to just read through the daily scriptures, take a few notes in your booklet or even gain knowledge of the scripture.
 All are important and in growing as a disciple of Christ, but our hope is to allow for the Word of God to come Alive in you.
 The hope is you will get to know the Author, the one who created all things, who created and called you.
 The hope is our Word Alive journey will unite us in the reality of God’s love and learn how you are a part of this amazing story – one that continues to be written today.

-You can pick up your word alive book starting August 16
+You can pick up your word alive book Two NOW!

 Starting August 16